epixoip/hmac-bcrypt/README.md

 boolean hmac_bcrypt_verify(password, expected, pepper?)
 ```

-Please refer to the test cases provided with each reference implementation for how to integrate and use these functions.
+Please refer to the test cases provided with each reference implementation for how to integrate and use these functions in your project.
+A procedural interface was chosen for simplicity, but you are free to incorporate these functions in classes or objects as you desire.

 The `settings` parameter in this context refers to a standard bcrypt settings string containing the hash identifier (`2a`), the log2 cost (e.g., `13`), and optional 22-byte, radix64-encoded salt value (e.g., `LhayLxezLhK1LhWvKxCyLO`).
 These values are concatenated together in a dollar-delimited string; e.g., `$2a$13$LhayLxezLhK1LhWvKxCyLO`.

-The `settings` parameter is optional; it may be null/empty (using default cost of `13` and generated salt), or you wish to specify a manual cost value along with a generated salt by supplying only the id + cost value (e.g., `$2a$10$`).
-It is *not* recommended to create and supply your own salt values.
+The `settings` parameter is optional; most often, it should be left null/empty to use the default cost of `13` and a generated salt.
+At most, if you desire to use a cost value other than `13`, you may supply only the id + cost value (e.g., `$2a$10$`).
+It is *not* recommended to create and supply your own salt values!

 The `pepper` parameter defines a global shared secret and is likewise optional; if it is null/blank, the default value of `hmac_bcrypt` is used.
+This is primarily for shucking defense, but can also be used to increase the security, difficulty, and cost to crack (especially when used in conjunction with an HSM.)

 ## Algorithm details